 Dynatrace infrastructure monitoring is based on numerous built-in, predefined static thresholds.
 These thresholds relate to resource contentions like CPU spikes, memory, and disk usage.
-You can change these default thresholds by navigating to Settings > Anomaly Detection > Infrastructure.
+You can change these default thresholds by going to Settings > Anomaly Detection > Infrastructure in the Dynatrace menu.

 For applications and services, you can disable automated baselining-based reference-value detection anytime and switch to user-defined static thresholds.
 If you set a static threshold for response time and error rate on an application or service level, events will be raised if the static threshold is breached.
 A slowdown event is raised if the static thresholds for either the median or the 90th percentile response times are breached.

 |Hosts||Default static threshold|

 As static thresholds don't adapt to changing environments and require too much manual effort, Dynatrace also offers intelligent, automated multi-dimensional baselining, which works out of the box, without manual configuration of thresholds.
 Most importantly, it adapts automatically to changes in traffic patterns.